 Tomorrow is the last day of my 12 Days of Handmade Christmas Ornaments series.
 I’ll be doing a roundup of all the ornaments that I have shared during this series and announcing a giveaway winner!
 Make sure to go enter here if you haven’t already.
 I saved my favorite ornament for last!
 It’s made of felt, so you know I love it!
 It’s a cute little felt gingerbread house Christmas ornament.
+Also make sure to take a look at all of my other homemade Christmas ornament tutorials and free felt Christmas ornament patterns.

 But WAIT, there’s more!
 The roof comes off and dun da da duh……it’s the home of some cute little gingerbread people!!!